Display current TCP/IP network connections and protocol statistics.

 -a Display All connections and listening ports. -e Display Ethernet statistics. (may be combined with -s) -n Display addresses and port numbers in Numerical form. -r Display the Routing table. -o Display the Owning process ID associated with each connection. -b Display the exe involved in creating each connection or listening port.* -v Verbose - use in conjunction with -b, to display the sequence of

-components involved for all executables. -p protocol Show only connections for the protocol specified; may be any of: TCP, UDP, TCPv6 or UDPv6.
-If used with the -s option then the following protocols may also be specified: IP, IPv6, ICMP,or ICMPv6. -s Display per-protocol statistics.
-By default, statistics are shown for IP, IPv6, ICMP, ICMPv6, TCP, TCPv6, UDP, and UDPv6; (The v6 protocols are not available under 2k and NT4) The -p option may be used to display just a subset of these. interval Redisplay statistics, pausing interval seconds between each display. (default=once only) Press CTRL+C to stop.
+components involved for all executables. -p protocol Show only connections for the protocol specified; can be any of: TCP, UDP, TCPv6 or UDPv6.
+If used with the -s option then the following protocols can also be specified: IP, IPv6, ICMP,or ICMPv6. -s Display per-protocol statistics.
+By default, statistics are shown for IP, IPv6, ICMP, ICMPv6, TCP, TCPv6, UDP, and UDPv6; (The v6 protocols are not available under 2k and NT4) The -p option can be used to display just a subset of these. interval Redisplay statistics, pausing interval seconds between each display. (default=once only) Press CTRL+C to stop.

 * Where available this will display the sequence of components involved in creating the connection or listening port.
 (Typically well-known executables which host multiple independent components.)
 This option will display the executable name in [ ] at the bottom, with the component it called on top, repeated until TCP/IP is reached.
 The -b option can be time-consuming and will fail unless you have sufficient permissions.